 This is Season Four, Episode One.
-The one where you learn about what the Six-Figure Distinction is, with real life examples, ripped from the world of online marketing.
+The one where you learn about what the Six-Figure Deception is, with real life examples, ripped from the world of online marketing.
 It's different than the Six-figure Illusion or the Six-Figure Distinction, which I've talked about before.
 This is about chasing (or falling for) vanity metrics.

 I also take you behind the scenes in my own business and show you how we took the Creative Freedom Incubator from zero to a living wage in less than two years.